cisco/cisco-network-puppet-module/README.md

 ID of the Bridge Domain.
 Valid values are integer.

 ##### `bd_name`
 The bridge-domain name.
 Valid values are String or keyword 'default'.
+When the bd_name is set to 'default', this property is NOT idempotent.

 ##### `shutdown`
 Specifies the shutdown state of the bridge-domain.
 Valid values are true, false, 'default'.

 ##### `fabric_control`
 Specifies this bridge-domain as the fabric control bridge-domain.
 Only one bridge-domain or VLAN can be configured as fabric-control.
-Valid values are true, false.
+Valid values are true, false, keyword 'default.

 --
 ### Type: cisco_bridge_domain_vni